 Joint stock company

 In a Joint Stock Company (JSC) the capital is divided into shares.
 The shareholders are not responsible for the company’s obligations and they are liable for losses only to the extent of their unpaid capital contribution.
-The required capital contribution is at least 3,500,000 ALL, for companies with private offer, and 10 million ALL for companies with public offer.
+The required capital contribution is at least 3,500,000 ALL (approx. EUR 28,600), for companies with private offer, and 10,000,000 ALL (approx. EUR 81,800) for companies with public offer.
 JSC have a more complex organizational structure compared to other types of companies, and are typically a mandatory form of company for sectors such as insurance companies or banks.

 The organizational structure of a JSC is as follows: